ritwickdey/querydecoder/readme.md

+# querydecoder

-Go Package to populating struct from optional query parameters using 'query' tag.
+`querydecoder` is a Go Package to populating struct from optional query parameters using 'query' tag.
+This package can be used to populate value into primitive variable.

 #### Example